Cyril-Meyer/DeepSCEM/README.md

 but also very efficient and configurable for the most advanced users.

+## Quick links

+* Download latest release (todo)

+## Bug report 🐛 & Feature request ✨

+To report bugs or request a new feature, you are invited to create a new issue.

 ## User manual 📝
 Welcome to the User Manual of DeepSCEM.
 This manual will guide you through the process of using DeepSCEM,